SPT-Mod-Dev/SPT-Mod-Dev/README.md

  -Establish the airforce - Air Exp 25 --> 50
  -Added "Train with the Luftwaffe" and "Train with the Regia Aeronautica" - Mutally exclusive which provide air buffs

+### Finland
+ -Removed Market Subsidy from foreign amror and added -100% license cost and -5% Production to light tanks -Removed Market Subsidy from Foreign Aircraft

 ### 3.11.3

 ### General